KajaPlaszko/csharp-tdd-bobs-bagels/domain-model.md

 I’d like to change the capacity of baskets.

-Classes					Methods							Scenario								Outputs Basket					changeCapasity(int cap)			changes capacity based on input			void
+Classes					Methods							Scenario								Outputs Basket					changeCapacity(int cap)			changes capacity based on input			void

 ============================================================================================================